oduprogrammer16/CredentialManager/README.md

 # CredentialManager
 * Used for managing credentials for APIs
-* This is a work in progress and has limited capabilities for managing credentials.
+* This is a work in progress and has limited capabilities for managing credentials for various apis.
 * Currently designed to work with the tweepy api.
 * Stay Posted for updates as functionallity added.